-Every year, the Montana Council for Economic Education, with support from the National Council for Economic Education, host the Economics Challenge Program.
+The Montana Council for Economic Education, with support from the National Council for Economic Education, hosts the Economics Challenge Program.
 The Challenge is an opportunity for students to demonstrate their knowledge of Economic Literacy by competing with other students across the state in online examinations.
 Student participants receive cash prizes, awards, and accolades.

-There are three divisions in the Economics Challenge:
+There are two divisions in the Economics Challenge:

 Teams of 3-4 students will have 35 minutes to complete a 30-question online exam covering a broad variety of economic principles.